 After adding new candidates to my watch list I will go through my watch list and flag the best set ups and copy them to a new watch list of the best set ups for the week.
 I will also remove any stocks that no longer are watch list material from my watch list as I go through it.
 I try to pare down to the best 20-25 stocks every week.
 From that list I attempt to flag the best 5 or so out of those.
 These are the ones I will most want to buy if they set up.
 I place alerts in Interactive Brokers for the 20-25 stocks on my Weekly Watch List.
 IB is set up to send me an email in Gmail which via Labels in Gmail will put a notification on my phone.
 This allows me to get alerts and take appropriate action while working.

-The last thing I do is update my Google Doc of my stops/targets for my current holdings.
+The last thing I do is update my Google Doc of my stops/targets, and update my alerts in IB for my current holdings.
 I maintain this list in Google Docs as I do not want to have a hard stop with my broker.
 I will get into the why of that later.